chapel-lang/chapel/doc/users-guide/datapar/promotion.rst

 In Chapel, *function promotion* (or simply *promotion*) refers to an implicit form of data parallelism that is triggered by passing a collection of values to an argument that expects a single value.
+More precisely, when passing:

+* an array of type *t*,
+* a range or domain whose index type is *t*, or
+* a forall expression over an array, domain, or range that generates values of type *t*,

-More precisely, when an array of type *t* (or a range or domain whose index type is *t*) is passed to a function argument of type *t*, that function will be called in a data-parallel manner for all values in the collection.
+to a function argument expecting type *t*, that function will be called in a data-parallel manner for all values in the collection.

 As a simple example, consider the following function, ``negate()`` which takes a ``real`` value by reference and negates it: